SandraCastroPearson/BivRec/README.md

-Alternating recurrent event data arise frequently in biomedical and social sciences where two types of events such as hospital admissions and discharge occur alternatively over time.
-BivRec implements a collection of non-parametric and semiparametric methods to analyze such data.
+Alternating recurrent event data arise frequently in biomedical and social sciences where two types of events such as hospital admissions and discharges occur alternatively over time.
+BivRec implements a collection of nonparametric and semiparametric methods to analyze such data.

 The main functions are: